Conservation areas

 On 3 March 2025, the we drafted the direction and it is due come into force on 4 March 2026.

-We are sending letters to all properties in the Churchgate Street conservation area to advise them about the consultation.
+We also sent letters to all properties in the Churchgate Street conservation area to advise them about the consultation.

 Planning permission in conservation areas